kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 #### Regular Trainer Randomization
 One of Oak's Aides has been added to the Viridian Pokemon Center.
 Talk to him to toggle this feature.
 This randomizes the teams of regular no-name trainers that do not have roster customization.
-The randomization method is the same as for the previously mentioned wild pokemon.
+This randomization method uses different curated lists based on level in order to maintain some balance.

 #### Sleep, Freeze, and Item Clauses
 The house to the lower-left of Viridian Gym is home to three new NPCs named the Clause Brothers.
 Each one toggles enforcement of either the item, sleep, or freeze clause from Pokemon Stadium.
 The sleep clause in particular works like it does in Stadium with respect to using the Rest move.
-The clauses apply to the player and AI equally, and they only apply during non-link trainer battles.
+The clauses apply to the player and AI equally, and they only apply during trainer battles.

 #### Trapping Move Clause
 - A fourth brother has been added for this new clause.